 Case management with professional staff is offered weekly once a woman enters the program.
 These regular meetings provide the opportunity to determine what roadblocks need to be overcome and a plan to address these needs is determined.
 Our staff looks for every opportunity to teach and model the skills and behavior that our clients need to master.

 Each participant in the program learns how to tackle the common issues of daily life, experiencing life much as she would if she were on her own.
 Once these skills have been mastered by routinely completing assigned chores and participating in life skills coaching/classes they are ready to move into the next stage which is independent housing in the community.

 Sophia’s Thrift Shoppe: Serves as an opportunity for women to gain employment skills training and provide employers with financial incentives to give women who complete the Employment Skills Certification Program a second chance.
-It is a thrift store that also generates additional income for the Sophia Way.
+It is a thrift store that will generate additional income for the Sophia Way.

 Recent Successes and Current Challenges

 Last year we opened our new shelter, Sophia’s Place at St. Luke’s for our clients.
 The new Sophia’s Place has doubled our capacity which allows us to serve more women.
-It provides significantly better living conditions for our clients and more facilities including conference rooms / meeting space.
+It provides significantly better living conditions for our clients and more facilities including private sleeping cubicles with lockers, raised beds, laundry amenities, conference rooms / meeting space.